i-VRESSE/haddock3-webapp/deploy/README.md

 The images are avaliable for linux amd64 and linux arm64 platforms, but arm64 images are not build on pull requests.

-When a pull request is closed, you are reminded to remove the images belonging to that pull request from the registry.
+When a pull request is closed, you are reminded in a comment to remove the images belonging to that pull request from the registry.

 ## bartender image